James Dobson

-As part of his former role in the organization, he produced the daily radio program Focus on the Family, which the organization has said was broadcast in more than a dozen languages and on over 7,000 stations worldwide, and reportedly heard daily by more than 220 million people in 164 countries.
-Focus on the Family was also carried by about sixty U.S. television stations daily.
-Dobson also founded the Family Research Council in 1981.
-He is no longer affiliated with Focus on the Family.
-Dobson founded Family Talk as a non-profit organization in 2010 and launched a new radio broadcast, Family Talk with Dr. James Dobson, that began on May 3, 2010, on over 300 stations nationwide.
+As part of his former role in the organization he produced the daily radio program Focus on the Family, which the organization has said was broadcast in more than a dozen languages and on over 7,000 stations worldwide, and reportedly heard daily by more than 220 million people in 164 countries.
+Focus on the Family was also carried by about 60 U.S. television stations daily.
+In 2010, he launched the radio broadcast Family Talk with Dr. James Dobson.